 High School Program

 The high schools are Catholic-affiliated boarding schools.
-They are single sex schools: girls attend Christ the King Academy and boys attend Loreto Nakuru Secondary School.
+They are single sex schools: girls attend Christ the King Academy and boys attend Rongai Boys.
 The best high schools in Kenya are often boarding schools.
 By attending boarding schools, our students are placed in a supportive, safe, academic environment that allows them to concentrate on their studies.
 Were they to remain at home, they might face pressure from family to do work to support the family, might not have a place to study (electric light is a luxury), and would be exposed to the bad influences of slum life on a daily basis.
 Thus, the students receive the support they need to succeed at that school in addition to attending the school itself.

 Professional Education Program